microsoft/IIoT/AzureFunction/README.md

     1. Click the "Create" button.
     ![Create SAS](/images/CreateSAS.jpg)
     1. Once the new Shared Access Policy has been created, click the new policy.
     1. Take note of the "Connection String-primary key".
-This is the value for the new *Functions endpoint connection string* (IOT_HUB_CONNECTION_STRING)
+This is the value for the new *IoT Hub Functions connection string* (IOT_HUB_CONNECTION_STRING) <br />
-    You will now have the values that you will need to connect your function to the IoT Hub.
+    You should have three different values noted now: “Event Hub-compatible name", “Event Hub-compatible endpoint" and the IoT Hub Functions connection string.
+These values will be used to connect your function to the IoT Hub.
     ![Connection string](/images/ConnectionString.jpg)

 ### Create a Function